degi/genriver/docs/manual.md

     ```R
     shiny::runGitHub("genriver", "degi")
     ```
     Another option is to download first the source code from https://github.com/degi/genriver.
-Extract the files to local folder and execute this script
+Extract the files to local folder and execute the script below
     ```R
     runApp("path/to/your/app")
     ```
-    If you have the source code on local folder, you can run the app **without internet connection**.
-Except the first time for initialization of the R libraries.
+    If you have the **source code** on local folder, you can run the app **without internet connection**.
+Only for the first time of running, it might still need the internet connection for the initialization of R libraries.

 ## User Interface Overview
 ![Screenshot of the app](images/home.png)